Huangshan Photography Tour

 - Visit charming ancient villages nearby and stay overnight in a boutique hostel

-- Service fee for the tour guide and photographer
+- Your own China-Highlights-trained, versatile and knowledgeable tour guide and photographer

 The Beihai (North Sea) region and the West Sea Grand Canyon in the Yellow Mountains